dachev/node-cld/README.md

 Pass an HTTP "Content-Encoding" value as a hint

+#### bestEffort

+Set to true to give best-effort answer, instead of UNKNOWN_LANGUAGE.
+May be useful for short text if the caller prefers an approximate answer over none.

 ## Warning
 Once the module has been installed, the underlying C sources will remain in the ```deps/cld``` folder and continue to occupy considerable space.
 This is because they will be required if you ever need to run `npm rebuild`.
 If you are under severe constraints you can delete this folder and reclam >100M